ZetCode

 Java Stream map

-In this article we show how to perform map operations on Java streams.
+In this article, we explore how to effectively perform map operations on Java streams, leveraging functional programming principles to transform data efficiently.

-Java Stream is a sequence of elements from a source that supports aggregate operations.
-Streams do not store elements; the elements are computed on demand.
-Elements are consumed from data sources such as collections, arrays, or I/O resources.
+A Java Stream is a sequence of elements originating from a data source that supports aggregate operations.
+Streams do not store elements—instead, they compute results on demand, making them particularly useful for handling large datasets.
+Elements can be consumed from sources such as collections, arrays, or I/O resources, allowing developers to process data dynamically.

 Mapping an arithmetic operation

-In the first example, we map an arithmetic operation on a list of values.
+In the first example, we map an arithmetic operation on a sequence of values.

 Main.java